Advanced Game Search

 The main pros of the game

-• Car and Track Selection: Many users appreciate the variety of cars and tracks available, noting that the selection is quite extensive compared to other racing sims.
+• Car Variety and Track Selection: Many users appreciate the wide selection of cars and tracks available in the game, which provides a good foundation for racing experiences.

-• Initial Setup: A few players noted that the game worked well with their setups right out of the box, with minimal fuss regarding configuration.
+• Initial Setup: Some players noted that the game worked well with their setups right out of the box, with minimal fuss in terms of configuration.

 The main cons of the game

-• Poor AI Behavior: The AI is frequently described as unresponsive and overly aggressive, often driving through players or failing to react appropriately during races.
+• Poor AI Behavior: The AI is frequently criticized for being unrealistic and aggressive, often ramming players or failing to react appropriately during races.

 The features or elements that are missing from the game according to users

-• Dynamic AI: Users expected a more sophisticated AI that could engage in realistic racing scenarios, including making mistakes and racing dynamically.
+• Dynamic AI Behavior: Players expected a more sophisticated AI that could engage in realistic racing scenarios and adapt to the player's actions.

-• Penalty System: The penalty system is criticized for being overly harsh and not reflective of actual racing scenarios.
+• Better Penalty System: The penalty system was criticized for being overly harsh and inconsistent, leading to frustration during races.

 Summary